quantummaid/httpmaid/documentation/06_ServingFiles.md

 HttpMaid was intended to facilitate architecturally sane web applications, first and foremost APIs.
 The implementation of static file handling has never been a priority.
 Therefore, it might currently lack features like support for caching.
-Nonetheless, if you need this feature or other features to exist, please fell free to open a feature request at https://github.com/quantummaid/httpmaid/issues
+Nonetheless, if you need this feature or other features to exist, please fell free to open a feature request at <a href="https://github.com/quantummaid/httpmaid/issues" target="_blank">Github</a>.